Can Wages Or Unemployment Be Garnished Under COVID-19?

 Leverage The Experience Of A Highly Qualified, Local Bankruptcy Attorney

 A sudden reduction in income as the result of wage garnishment or a change in employment status is both frightening and stressful.
 Bankruptcy is a valid, legal tool for fighting overwhelming debt and predatory creditors.
 At Sirody & Associates, our attorneys have deep knowledge of Maryland bankruptcy law and over 20 years of experience in wage garnishment cases.
-If your wages or unemployment benefits are being garnished, contact us online or call (410) 415-0445 today.
+If your wages or unemployment benefits are being garnished, contact us online today.
 We are available to meet with you over the phone or by video conference.
 We will take the time to understand your specific situation and will share strategies to get you back on track financially and get the fresh start you deserve.